Why has manuka honey been beloved for centuries?

-Manuka honey health benefits have been touted in the natural health world for a long time and even more in recent years because a growing body of research is starting to support thousands of years of folk medicine use.
-Some of the top Manuka honey uses are:
+The health benefits of manuka honey have been frequently touted in the world of natural health for a long time.
+This has grown in recent years because a growing body of research is starting to support thousands of years of folk medicine use.

 3. Staph Infections (MRSA)